This page has information on travelling to Guatemala.

 Central America Border Control Agreement

 Guatemala is part of the Central America Border Control Agreement (CA-4).
-Under the terms of this agreement, British tourists can travel within any of the CA-4 countries (Honduras, Nicaragua, El Salvador and Guatemala) for a period of up to 90 days without completing entry and exit formalities at border immigration checkpoints.
-This period begins at the first point of entry of any of the CA-4 countries.
+Under the terms of this agreement, British tourists can travel within any of the CA-4 countries (El Salvador, Guatemala, Honduras, Nicaragua) for a period of up to 90 days which starts at the first point of entry of any of the CA-4 countries.
+They will be subject to immigration checks at the border (which does not interrupt or restart the 90 day count).
 Fines are applied for travellers who exceed this 90-day limit, although a request for an extension can be made for up to 30 days by paying a fee before the 90 days limit expires.
 If you are expelled from any of the four countries you are also excluded from the entire CA-4 region.

 If you are planning on travelling to Nicaragua, before you travel please check information on entry requirements with your travel company, the Nicaraguan Immigration authorities, or your nearest Nicaraguan Embassy.
 Please also check our travel advice for Nicaragua.

 There is a US$30 (or Quetzal equivalent) airport departure tax, which is normally included in the price of the ticket.